-Difference between Cash Book and Cash Ledger:
+Difference between Cash Books and Cash Ledger:

 There is only a formatting difference between Cashbook and Cash ledger.
 Features and objective are the same.
 In the ledger, we do not write the narration and details.
-So that is why almost every organization does not maintain the separate ledger, but only one cash Book.
+So that is why almost every organization does not maintain a separate ledger, but only one cash Book.
 Its play vital role in Cash Management and one of the main source of Cash flow Statements.

 What are the Types of Cash books?